Bachelor of Arts in Political Science

 - At least 28 units for the major must be from upper-division courses (300–699).

-Note: Students must take the Graduation Writing Assessment Requirement (GWAR) course in the major even if the student has taken a GWAR course in another department.
+- The GWAR (writing-emphasis) course must be taken in the Political Science Department, even if a student has completed a GWAR course in another department.

 Program Learning Outcomes